777sumit/777sumit/README.md

-- 👋 Hi, I’m @777sumit I'm 17 Y/O
+- 👋 Hi, I’m @777sumit I'm 18 Y/O
 - 👀 I’m interested in ...
-To learn python, java, Java script, solidity and lot more...
+To learn python, solidity and lot more...
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...any startup or in any team where I can learn
 - 📫 How to reach me ...I'm on twitter @sumitchp